Skip to cookie consent Skip to main content

 4. Lie down.
 Then use the pads of a few fingers to press down on all areas of your breast and armpit.
 Use your right hand on your left breast, and vice versa.
 A circular pattern can help ensure you cover the entire area.

-Dr. Comander recommends monthly self-exam for:
+Dr. Comander recommends monthly breast self-exams for:

 • Cancer survivors, in addition to frequent follow-up and screening appointments